camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 has a non-opaque type and we normally do not need special library features to work with it.

-The following snippet illustrates our original example using CXP-reflexper.
+The following snippet illustrates our original example using CXP-reflexpr.

 ```c++
 template <typename T>